This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What does a vegetarian eat?

-When I became a vegetarian (almost 30 years ago!) people would ask me what I ate for Thanksgiving.
+When I became a vegetarian (more than 30 years ago!) people would ask me what I ate for Thanksgiving.

 It was really a foreign concept, that people wouldn’t eat the turkey.
 I would answer simply that I just didn’t eat the turkey, but I ate everything else.